TandaHQ/work-samples/pings (backend)/README.md

 This is a feature that already exists in Tanda.
 We have provided most of the existing server's API - your task is to write the underlying code.

-This challenge should take about one and a half to two hours to complete.

 ## Setting up

 For this challenge, you'll need to install the [Ruby](https://www.ruby-lang.org/en/) programming language.
 But you won't need to write any Ruby (unless you want to) - you can do this challenge in any language you like.